rednaga/APKiD/README.rst

 Hacking
 =======

-First you will need to install the specific version of *yara-python* the project depends on (more information about this in the *Installing* section):
+First, you’ll need to install our fork of *yara-python*:

 .. code:: bash